ChavvaHiteshReddy/Project_C12/1_Requirements/README.md

-The requirements for your Li-Fi Major Project can be derived from your report.
-Here are the key requirements categorized into hardware, software, and functional requirements.

-1. Hardware Requirements
-PC/Laptop – For uploading and compiling code.

-Arduino Uno (2 units) – Microcontroller for processing data at both transmitter and receiver ends.

-Laser Transmitter Module – Acts as the data transmitter.

-Photodetector/Receiver Module – Detects the transmitted laser light and converts it back into electrical signals.

-LCD Display Module – Displays received data.

-555 Timer IC – Used for pulse width modulation (PWM) and signal synchronization.

-I2C Module – For reducing wiring complexity and enabling multiple device connections.

-Power Supply (5V) – Required for running Arduino and other components.

-2. Software Requirements
-Arduino IDE – For writing, compiling, and uploading code.

-Embedded C or C++ – Programming language for Arduino coding.

-Serial Monitor – For debugging and checking data transmission.

-Libraries Used:

-SoftwareSerial.h – For communication between Arduino and serial devices.

-LiquidCrystal.h – For controlling the LCD display.

-3. Functional Requirements
-Data Transmission: The system should be able to send and receive data over a laser-based communication system.

-Speed: Should achieve a minimum baud rate of 9600 bps.

-Security: Since Li-Fi signals do not penetrate walls, it ensures a secure transmission.

-Interference-Free Communication: Should work efficiently without interference from RF signals.

-Energy Efficiency: Should utilize LED lighting infrastructure to minimize additional power consumption.

-Line-of-Sight Dependency: The system should have a direct line of sight between transmitter and receiver for optimal performance.

-User Interface: The LCD should display transmitted data for verification.
+High-Level Requirements (HLRs):
+High-Speed 5G Data Transmission – The system should support 5G speeds using Li-Fi technology.

+Indoor Environment Compatibility – The Li-Fi model must function efficiently in offices, hospitals, and homes.

+Audio and Video Transmission – The system should be capable of transmitting multimedia data.

+Integration with Existing Infrastructure – The system should integrate with smart lighting solutions for dual-purpose use (illumination & communication).

+Security & Reliability – The system must provide secure communication, minimizing the risk of hacking.

+Energy Efficiency – The setup should optimize power consumption by utilizing LED lighting.

+Scalability – The architecture should be designed to accommodate a growing number of devices and users.

+Low-Level Requirements (LLRs):
+Hardware Requirements:

+PC – Used for uploading and compiling code.

+Arduino Uno – Microcontroller for processing data in transmitter and receiver sections.

+Laser Transmitter Module – Used to transmit Li-Fi signals.

+Laser Receiver Module – Detects and converts signals back to electrical form.

+555 Timer IC – Used for signal synchronization and pulse width modulation.

+LCD Display Module – Outputs the received data.

+I2C Module – Reduces wiring complexity for LCD communication.

+Software & Communication Protocols:

+Arduino IDE – Used to write and upload the transmitter and receiver code.

+Software Serial Library – Handles communication between Arduino boards.

+9600 Baud Rate – Data transmission speed.

+I2C Communication Protocol – Used for LCD interfacing.

+Working Protocol:

+Transmitter (Arduino Uno + Laser Module):

+Converts serial data into modulated light signals.

+Emits laser beam for data transmission.

+Receiver (Photodetector + Arduino Uno):

+Captures modulated laser light and converts it into electrical signals.

+Displays received data on an LCD screen.

+Non-Functional Requirements (NFRs):
+Latency – The system must ensure low latency data transfer.

+Data Integrity – The receiver should accurately reproduce the transmitted data without corruption.

+Environmental Adaptability – The system should work under different indoor lighting conditions.

+Reliability – The system should function consistently without failure.

+Security – Prevents unauthorized access since Li-Fi signals do not penetrate walls.

+Ease of Use – The setup should be simple to implement and maintain.

+Summary of Requirements:
+Objective: Develop a Li-Fi based high-speed 5G data transmission system for indoor applications.

+Technology Stack: Arduino Uno, Laser Modules, 555 Timer, LCD, I2C Protocol.

+Implementation: Data is transmitted via modulated laser beams and received using photodetectors.

+Challenges Addressed:

+Overcoming line-of-sight dependency using reflection techniques.

+Reducing interference from ambient light.

+Optimizing data transmission speeds through PWM modulation.

+Future Scope:

+Implementing Li-Fi in smart cities, hospitals, and IoT networks.

+Integrating with 5G and Wi-Fi networks for hybrid communication.